Engbenjamin/Process_Document_Final_Draft/README.md

 ---
 ## Building Your Electronics Engineering Skillset
+Your portfolio should document proficiency in some or all of these skills. [^1]

 ### Core Software Tools
 Three core software used in Electronics Engineering are Python, C++, and MATLAB.
 They serve different but important purposes.